Yandex Cloud

 Terraform

-1. Create a Managed Service for MySQL® source cluster in any applicable configuration with publicly available hosts and the following settings:
+1. Create a Managed Service for MySQL® source cluster using any suitable configuration with publicly accessible hosts.
+Specify the following settings:

 • DB name: db1